krisbuote/bitcoin-prediction/README.md

 # AI-Bitcoin-Trader
 Here lies my collection of get-rich-quick schemes to build a cryptocurrency trading bot.

-*Don't actually use unless you want to lose all your money!*
+*Don't actually use unless you want to lose all of your money!*

 Each folder contains a different attempt.